concinim/wh-acd/clinical_insights_medication.md

 {: #clinical_insights_medication}

-The medication model provides information about how a medication annotation applies to the patient and lifecycle events related to that medication.
+The medication model provides information about how a medication annotation applies to the patient and about lifecycle events related to that medication.

 The usage section of the JSON response indicates how a medication applies to a patient.